surma/surma.dev/content/things/js-to-asc.md

 On the one hand, I was happy to see that Liftoff’s output was faster than what Ignition or Sparkplug could squeeze out of JavaScript.
 At the same time, it didn’t sit well with me that the optimized WebAssembly module takes about 3 times as long as JavaScript.

 To be fair, this is a David vs Goliath scenario: V8 is a long-standing JavaScript engine with a huge team of engineers implementing optimizations and other clever stuff, while AssemblyScript is a relatively young project with a small team around it.
 ASC’s compiler is single-pass and defers all optimization efforts to [Binaryen] (see also: `wasm-opt`).
-This means that optimization is done at the Wasm VM byte code level, after most of the high-level semantics have been compiled away.
+This means that optimization is done at the Wasm VM bytecode level, after most of the high-level semantics have been compiled away.
 V8 has a clear edge here.
 However, the blur code is so simple — just doing arithmetic with values from memory — that I was really expecting it to be closer.
 What’s going on here?

 ### Digging in